About our School:

 - Collaborate with a team of Leadership/Annual Gift officers; educate and train them to be well versed in their understanding of planned giving; identify and qualify additional prospects by working independently and with colleagues; actively participate in prospect management meetings.

-- Create and execute gift planning marketing plan, including special mailings, a website presence, and other special events for key constituencies; widen marketing initiatives to educate and persuade younger alumni to include Milton in their earliest estate planning; includes work with outside vendors and collaboration with development’s Director of Communications.
+- Create and execute gift planning marketing plan, including special mailings, a website presence, and other special events for key constituencies; widen marketing initiatives to educate and persuade younger alumni to include Milton in their earliest estate planning; includes work with outside vendors and collaboration with development’s Director of Advancement Communications and Donor Relations.

 - Play an active role in senior reunion classes (40th and older) as well as other milestone reunions, such as the 25th, to increase membership in legacy society.